OndiekiFrank/Movie-Insights-Analysis/README.md

 - High popularity doesn't always equate to high ratings or revenue.

 - Most movies cluster in the $10M–$100M budget range.

+## Visualizations
+**We used matplotlib and seaborn for the following plots:**

+- Revenue by Genre

+- Budget vs Gross Revenue Scatter

+- Popularity vs Rating Density

+- Heatmap of Correlation Between Numeric Features

+Visualizations are stored in the images/ directory and embedded in the notebook.